 July 4, 2007 ~ Singer Bill Pinkney passed away in Daytona Beach, Florida, USA ~ Original member of the Drifters along with Andrew Thrasher, Gerhart Thrasher, Willie Ferbie and naturally Clyde McPhatter.
 Sang on early hits such as Money Honey, Honey Love, Adorable, and Ruby Baby.
 Lead on I Should Have Done Right and Steamboat ~ Pinkney was born in 1925

 July 4, 2007 ~ Jazz violinist, double bassist Johnny Frigo, full name John Virgil Frigo, passed away in Chicago, Illinois, USA ~ Leader and sideman.
-Perhaps best remembered for writing Detour Ahead, a jazz standard recorded by Woody Herman, Billie Holiday, Patti Page, Irene Kral, Anita O'Day, and others.
-Has worked with Ken Nordine, Holly Cole, Audrey Morris, Claiborne Cary, Buddy Greco, Skeeter Davis, Monty Alexander, Skitch Henderson, Chad Mitchell, Pee Wee King, and others ~ Frigo was born in 1916
+Perhaps best remembered for writing Detour Ahead, a jazz standard recorded by Woody Herman, Billie Holiday, Patti Page, Irene Kral, and Anita O'Day.
+Has worked with Ken Nordine, Holly Cole, Audrey Morris, Claiborne Cary, Buddy Greco, Skeeter Davis, Monty Alexander, Skitch Henderson, Chad Mitchell, and Pee Wee King ~ Frigo was born in 1916

 July 4, 2005 ~ Tenor saxophonist John Stubblefield passed away in the Bronx, New York, USA ~ Worked with the World Saxophone Quartet, Reggie Workman, McCoy Tyner, Freddie Hubbard, George Russell, Nat Adderley, Kenny Barron, Lester Bowie, the Mingus Big Band, Anthony Braxton, Stanley Cowell, Miles Davis, Billy Hart, Louis Hayes, Julius Hemphill, Joseph Jarman, Victor Lewis, Sam Rivers, and others ~ Stubblefield was born in 1945